MaskingTechnology/jitar/examples/concepts/node-client/README.md

 # Jitar | Start Hooks example

-This example demonstrates how the client and server start hooks work.
+This example demonstrates how the node client and server start hooks work.

 The client start hook can be used to start any client (browser or Node), and the server start hook can be used to start the Node server.